 Visit Thang Long Imperial Citadel of Vietnam: Hanoi Travel Blog

 Thang Long Imperial Citadel (also known as the Hanoi Imperial Citadel), is an intriguing relic of the country history of Vietnam.
+It dates back to the 10 century when King Ly Thai To move the capital of Dai Viet (Vietnam Now) from Hoa Lu Ancient Capital to Dai Lai (old name of Hanoi) and renamed Thang Long.
 This was recognized as UNESCO World Heritage Site in 2010.

 - Opening Hours: From Tuesday to Sunday 08:00 AM – 05:00 PM

 - Location: No 9 Hoang Dieu, Dien Bien, Ba Dinh District, Hanoi

 - Entrance Ticket Price Range: VND 30,000

 Thang Long Imperial Citadel was first built during the Lý dynasty (1010 - 1225) and later expanded by the Trần (1225-1400), Lê (1428-1789) and finally the Nguyễn Dynasty (1802-1945).
 It remained the seat of the Vietnamese Royalty until 1810, when the Nguyễn Dynasty decided to move the capital to Huế (1802).
 The ruins roughly coincide with the Thang Long Citadel today.

 The royal palaces and most of the structures in Thăng Long Imperial Citadel were in varying states of disrepair by the end of 19th century with the upheaval of the French conquer of Hanoi.
 By the 20th century many of the remaining cóntructions were torn down.
 The Ruined foundations of Thăng Long Imperial City systematically excavated only in the 21st Century.